dhiva/hello-user/README.md

 * Docker
 * Google Cloud Platform Account (For cloud deployment)

-## Repo Structure
+## Repository Structure

-This repository is structured as follows
+This repository is structured as follows:

-* **app** - folder contains the source code for the API service implemented using FastAPI framework.
+* **app**: This folder houses the API service's FastAPI-based source code.
-  * **tests** - folder under app contains the unit tests for the project
+  - **tests**: Includes unit tests.
-  * **migrations** - contains the versioned database initialisation scripts using Alembic.
+  - **migrations**: Holds Alembic-generated database migration scripts.
-* **docker** - contains the docker file required to build the image for local development and production deployment.
+* **docker**: Contains the Dockerfile for building both local and production images.
-* **iac** - contains the Terraform code to deploy the service to Google Cloud Platform using CloudRun, CloudSQL and Cloud LoadBalancer.
+* **iac**: Holds Terraform scripts for deploying to Google Cloud Platform using services like CloudRun, CloudSQL, and Google Cloud Load Balancer.
-* **.github/workflows** - directory contains the github action definitions to build and deploy the service using Google Container Registry and Terraform.
+* **.github/workflows**: Defines GitHub Actions for CI/CD, handling both building and deploying via Google Container Registry and Terraform.

-## Local Development
+## Local Development Guide

-### Running in Host machine
+### On Your Host Machine

 1. Clone the repository
    ```shell